 Current Welcome Bonus:

-Cardholders can use Ultimate Rewards points to book travel at a redemption rate of 1.25 cents per point so that makes the current welcome bonus worth an impressive $1,000.
+Cardholders can use Ultimate Rewards points to book travel at a redemption rate of 1.25 cents per point and that makes the current welcome bonus worth $750.

 Note: You can only apply for a Chase Sapphire Preferred Card if you don’t already hold one of the Sapphire Cards and you’ll only be eligible for the welcome bonus if you haven’t received a welcome bonus on a Sapphire Card in the past 48 months.